Best 10 Examples of IoT applications

 - Healthcare applications will continue to improve their ability to track vital statistics of patients and offer a more accurate diagnosis.

 - Improvement of smart city technologies to reduce pollution levels, enhance traffic conditions, make highways more efficient by using solar energy and glowing lanes, enhance warning signs of danger zones, etc.

 - Smart farming techniques that will enhance the food supply production.

 - New shopping experiences, such as the example of Amazon Go.

 As the Information Technology industry enters the next chapter of metamorphosis, IoT is the cornerstone of a comprehensive digital transformation strategy.
 When combined with other notorious technologies such as Artificial Intelligence, robotics, Virtual Reality, Augmented Reality, blockchain, and more, it has the potential to create innovative ways of reaching new heights of interconnectivity.

 At Svitla Systems, we have the expertise to create IoT solutions for different industries and clients.

-Previously, we worked with the company Buddy, a full monitoring solution that is comprised of IoT hardware, secure and scalable data infrastructure, operations portal, dashboards, and more.
-Buddy needed to maximize its ability to handle thousands of requests per second from customer devices.
+Previously, we worked with the IoT Analytics Platform, a full monitoring solution that is comprised of IoT hardware, secure and scalable data infrastructure, operations portal, dashboards, and more.
+Company needed to maximize its ability to handle thousands of requests per second from customer devices.
 To achieve this, Svitla deployed a team of experts in IoT who were in charge of performance and scalability, who made sure all devices were optimized to improve the application system infrastructure.

 Let us help you drive your IoT projects with cutting-edge technologies and best-in-class experts.
 We are sure to have a solution for your needs.